Leave your camera off at stand-ups

 It’s how we conduct these calls I want to focus on.
 Especially the single requirement that isn’t as critical as your manager, peers, or even you might think — the video itself.

-When switching the environment from the office to our homes, we took some of the features that were bound to the office and translated them directly into the remote workspace.
-Whereas it sounds good in theory, after 2+ years of working from home, I think that turning on your camera for a trivial, non-personal meeting, such as your daily stand-up, is more problematic than helpful.
+Throughout the transition, we took some of the features that were bound to the office and translated them directly into the remote workspace.
+While that sounds good in theory, after 2+ years of working from home, I think that turning on your camera for a trivial, non-personal meeting, such as your daily stand-up, is more problematic than helpful.

 A case for leaving your camera off